 S: (Laughs.)
 Ah, the innocence of youth.
 I think we were all a little puzzled by the mechanics of romance as a teen.

 How would you like to be remembered?
 What do you want your tombstone to say?

 D: Here lies Dee/Anne/Jenna.
 She wrote good books, loved her mother and her sweetie, her friends and colleagues, and made people smile.

 D: "Passionate Destiny" came about because I used to live not far from the town of Palmyra, Virginia, where the story is set.
 The Rivanna River runs through there, and while there’s no house--that I know of--set high on a bluff overlooking the river, there is a nearby house that had a hidden room.
 When I learned of the house, the then owners had just discovered that there was a small window, seen from the outside but not the inside.
 It was easy to imagine secrets, and in Virginia, we have both the Revolutionary War and the Civil War to draw on for the paranormal.
 Another inspiration was my boss in New Jersey.
 He was the inspiration for my heroine, Margaret.
 He was just so…so New Yorkerish!
 Very opinionated and loud about it.
 I adored the man.
 He did have his moments.
 (Laughs)

 S: Is there anything about this book that makes it special to you?
+To readers?

 Dr. Margaret Amis-Hollings, professor of women’s studies at a small New Jersey college, is a woman who confidently knows who she is and what she expects of life.
 Until she loses her teaching position and her well-ordered life gets turned upside down.
 Then, in a subtle stroke of whimsy, fate tosses her a gift in an historic home and property in Virginia.